"Travel is the only thing you buy that makes you richer" - Anonymous

 When adventure awaits, it’s best to be prepared.
 We’re experts in travelling to Gorongosa for a Mozambique safari, so here's a list of some of the things we recommend you bring on your trip:

 When selecting your safari wardrobe, keep in mind the following: light clothing, neutral colors and protection from sun and mosquitoes.
-Neutral colors are important to blend into the bush and not to attract the tsetse fly.
-Avoid wearing blue or black clothes as those colors attract tsetse flies.
+Neutral colors are nice to wear in order to blend into the bush.

 - Light clothing (shorts, t-shirts) for warm afternoons